felixdorner/cascade/docs/_instructions/01-architecture.md

 slug: architecture
 ---

-Styles are grouped into the following categories:
+Baseline is intended to be used as a simple starting point when writing CSS.
+It helps to create and maintain a mindful and scalable CSS structure.
+Therefore, styles are grouped into the following categories:

 Settings
 <span class="subtle-text">Settings contain global configurations like custom properties and breakpoints which are shared across the system.</span>